 Dinh Bang Phu The Cake

-Te cake in Cho Village
+Te Cake in Cho Village

-Te cake is a specialty of Yen Phong land.
+Te Cake is a specialty of Yen Phong land.
 To make this type of Te cake with a characteristic flavor, the people of Cho village often choose fragrant, moderately sticky rice as the raw material.

 Bui pork roll